denoland/std/.github/CONTRIBUTING.md

 [`@std/bytes`](https://github.com/denoland/deno_std/tree/main/bytes) for
 examples.

-One the documentation for a given package is written, add the package's entry point(s) (usually just `mod.ts`) to:
+Once the documentation for a given package is written, add the package's entry point(s) (usually just `mod.ts`) to:

 1. The `ENTRY_POINTS` array in the